Introduction | Life | Work | Books

 His vision of the world was strikingly original at the time, and is still relevant to contemporary politics.
 He did not shrink from addressing sensitive issues head on, and while few have liked his thesis, many have seen the political realism it represents.

 Like Machiavelli before him, Hobbes looked on politics as a secular discipline, divorced from theology, and he has always attracted his share of powerful (and often vitriolic) detractors.
-Other have taken issue with his apparent assumption of mankind as not inherently benevolent, but rather self-centred and competitive.
+Others have taken issue with his apparent assumption of mankind as not inherently benevolent, but rather self-centered and competitive.

 Thomas Hobbes was born prematurely in Malmesbury, Wiltshire, England on 5 April 1588.
 His father, also Thomas, was the vicar of Charlton and Westport, but he abandoned his three children to the care of his older brother, Francis Hobbes, and fleed to London after an altercation outside his own church.
 Nothing is known of his mother.